Answers to Your Questions About Codependency

 A family member who suffers from a chronic mental or physical illness

-Family members bury their emotions.
+Codependent family members bury their emotions.
 They ignore their own needs.
 They develop ways to cope that help them deny, ignore, or avoid difficult emotions.

 As a result, attention and caring is wholly focused on the family member who's ill or addicted.
 Other family members' needs are ignored.

 Q. What's wrong with caring for someone who's abusing alcohol or drugs or has some other problem?

 A. Nothing.
 When someone we care about is in pain, it's normal to try to help make the person's life better.

 But, if you're codependent, you feel overly responsible for the troubled person's feelings and behaviors.
 You may feel rejected or angry when your loved one doesn't accept your help.